 Dialogue required the two actors to come out of their characters at certain points and debate issues about sex with the audience.
 This had caused riots in Italy, and raised the temperature even in Britain, where it toured extensively before playing also in the Netherlands.
 Shakespeare’s Sister was notable for its striking visual imagery and the physical demands it placed on performers.
 First produced in December 1980 at the I.C.A., directed by Hilary Westlake, it was admired even by theatre critics who seemed to hate everything else the company did.
 It was later revived for two tours in 1982.
 Mourning Pictures was a free verse depiction of the writer’s relationship with her dying mother.
 A touring show with live music by Tony Haynes, it was later recorded and broadcast on BBC Radio 4.

 Towards the end of 1981 the company returned to newly commissioned work.
 In Yoga Class, the novelist Rose Tremain gently explored how members of a local authority yoga class begin to share and reflect on their experiences.
-It was folowed in 1982 by Melissa Murray’s historical epic, The Execution, which focused on the 1881 assassination of Tsar Alexander II [and questions about revolutionary violence].
-It looked and sounded beautifully Russian [(with costumes by Gemma Jackson and music by Lindsay Cooper)], but its three and a half hour playing time proved difficult for touring.
-When the planned trip to Australia fell through, the high cost of its large cast and long rehearsal period [its high production costs] left the company in financial difficulties, at a time when arts funding was already coming under pressure from the Conservative government.
+It was followed in 1982 by Melissa Murray’s historical epic, The Execution, which focused on the 1881 assassination of Tsar Alexander II and questions about revolutionary violence.
+With costumes by Gemma Jackson and music by Lindsay Cooper, it looked and sounded beautifully Russian, , but its three and a half hour playing time proved difficult for touring.
+When the planned trip to Australia fell through, the high cost of its large cast and long rehearsal period left the company in financial difficulties, at a time when arts funding was already coming under pressure from the Conservative government.